tsightler/ring-mqtt/README.md

 - Monitors MQTT connection and automatically resends device state after any disconnect/reconnect event
 - Does not require MQTT retain and can work well with brokers that provide no persistent storage

+### Planned features
+- Support for non-alarm devices (doorbell/camera motion/lights/siren)
+- Support for generic 3rd party sensors

 ### Possible future features
 - Additional Devices (base station, keypad - at least for tamper/battery status)
+- Support for smart lighting
 - Base station settings (volume, chime)
 - Arm/Disarm with code
 - Arm/Disarm with sensor bypass
 - Dynamic add/remove of alarms/devices (i.e. no service restart required)
-- Support for non-alarm devices (doorbell/camera motion/lights/siren)

 ### Debugging
 By default the script should produce no console output, however, the script does leverage the terriffic [debug](https://www.npmjs.com/package/debug) package.
 To get debug output, simply run the script like this: